Ancient time reckoning and

 seeks anointed people to review and contribute to the

-Ancient lunar/solar calendars like the Jewish and Mayan
+lunar/solar calendars like the Jewish and Mayan calendars provide

-calendars provide the background to understanding early time.
+the background to understanding early time.
+Ancient calendars of

 Clark Nelson is webmaster for